hjacobs/pytest-kind/README.md

 Test your Python Kubernetes app/operator end-to-end with [kind](https://kind.sigs.k8s.io/) and [pytest](https://pytest.org).

 `pytest-kind` is a plugin for pytest which provides the `kind_cluster` fixture.
-The fixture will install kind, create a cluster, and provide convenience functionality such as port forwarding.
+The fixture will install kind 0.5.1, create a Kubernetes 1.15 cluster, and provide convenience functionality such as port forwarding.

 ## Usage